beagleboard/librobotcontrol/README.txt

-Robotics Cape Installer for BeagleBone Black
+Robotics Cape Rev D Installer for BeagleBone Black James Strawson - 2015

-James Strawson - 2014
+For older Revision C installer see the Rev C Branch Latest version will alwyas be the master branch.

 Installation Instructions: